 Booking Southwest flights by using the Bilt Travel Portal

-However, since Bilt points have a fixed redemption rate of 1.25 cents per point, you might end up getting slightly less value than you would if you transferred points directly to a partner program at a 1:1 ratio.
-But if you prefer to fly with Southwest Airlines, putting your points toward free flights could still be worthwhile.
+You can also use the Bilt Travel Portal to redeem points for flights on Southwest.
+It’s a pretty straightforward process, but since Bilt points have a fixed redemption rate of 1.25 cents per point, you might end up getting slightly less value than you would if you transferred points directly to Southwest at a 1:1 ratio.
+Still, it’s worth comparing your options as you may end up finding some good deals via the portal.

 For this example, let’s find a one-way Southwest Airlines flight from Washington, D.C.
 (DCA) to Tampa (TPA) in early May.
 The results page, pictured below, shows a brief overview of all available points and miles options, plus the cash rates, to compare.

-Choosing the first flight, offered for $114 or 9,158 Bilt points, reveals that this is the Wanna Get Away fare.
+Choosing the first flight, offered for $114 or 9,158 Bilt points, reveals this to be a Wanna Get Away fare.
 Details and restrictions regarding checked and carry-on bags, as well as ticket refund options, are listed below.

 By scrolling to the right, you can also see how much other Southwest fares cost.
 Wanna Get Away Plus tickets are available for $134 or 10,759 points, while Anytime tickets will run you $194 or 15,558 points, and Business Select tickets cost $244 or 19,558 points.